nipy/nipyco/software/projects/index.rst

   nipype_

-      A Python package for writing fMRI analysis pipelines and interfacing with external analysis packages (SPM, FSL, AFNI).
+      A package for writing fMRI analysis pipelines and interfacing with external analysis packages (SPM, FSL, AFNI).

   nitime_

-      A Python package for time series analysis.
+      A package for time series analysis.

   nibabel_